hpowell20/cs2063-master/Fall2022/labs/Lab3/README.md

 Today’s lab will go deeper into Android Intents by demonstrating how to use explicit and implicit Intents between a couple of Activity classes.

+## Pair Programming

+We will again be doing pair programming for this lab.
+Details on pair programming can be found at [Pair Programming](../docs/PAIR_PROGRAMMING.md).
+You can again work with anybody of your choosing.

 #### Background

 For this lab you need to be familiar with how to build an Intent and how to construct and call new Activities: